svenvc/docs/zinc/zinc-websockets-paper.md

 ## Using Server Side WebSockets

-Since the WebSocket protocol starts of as HTTP, it is logical that a ZnServer delegate is the starting point.
+Since the WebSocket protocol starts off as HTTP, it is logical that a ZnServer with a special delegate is the starting point.
 ZnWebSocketDelegate implements the standard #handleRequest: to check if the incoming request is a valid WebSocket connection upgrade request.
 If so, the matching 101 switching protocols response is constructed and sent.